samuelruizperez/crepas/docs/ku_sund_danhead_glseq_usage.md

 > [!TIP]
 > To be able to scroll through the output on the terminal inside *tmux*, press `Ctrl+b` and then `[` to enter copy mode.
 Now, you can scroll up and down using the arrow keys or `PgUp` and `PgDn`.
 To exit copy mode, press `q`.
 See the [*tmux* documentation](https://github.com/tmux/tmux/wiki/Getting-Started) for more information.

-### Running the pipeline through a *SBATCH* job
+### Running the pipeline through an *SBATCH* job

 If you would prefer to submit the pipeline job to the queue rather than run an interactive session, then you do not need to start *tmux* or launch *srun*.
-Instead, you can create a *SBATCH* script file (e.g., `glseq_job.sh`) like the following:
+Instead, you can create an *SBATCH* script file (e.g., `glseq_job.sh`) like the following:

 ```bash
 #!/bin/bash